History of Gwinnett County, Georgia in Timeline

 In 2014, Gwinnett County Parks and Recreation was a finalist for an award.

-In 2015, Peachtree Corners conducted a Livable Centers Initiative (LCI) survey which indicated public desire for more multi-use trails.
+In 2015, Peachtree Corners conducted a Livable Centers Initiative (LCI) survey indicating public desire for more multi-use trails.

 2016: Construction of Multi-Use Trails

-Beginning in 2016, Peachtree Corners began constructing 11.5 miles of multi-use trails within the city limits.
+Beginning in 2016, Peachtree Corners started constructing 11.5 miles of multi-use trails within the city limits.

-In 2016, Hillary Clinton became the first Democrat to win Gwinnett County in 40 years, marking a shift in the county's political alignment.
+In 2016, Hillary Clinton became the first Democrat to win Gwinnett County in 40 years, and the first non-Georgian Democrat to do so since John F. Kennedy.

 In 2016, Suwanee unveiled the first Bike Share program in Gwinnett County.

-In 2016, the Georgia Swarm of the National Lacrosse League relocated from Minnesota and began playing games at Infinite Energy Arena.
+In 2016, the Georgia Swarm of the National Lacrosse League relocated from Minnesota to Gwinnett County and began playing games at Infinite Energy Arena.

 In 2017, the Georgia Swarm won the league championship.